-It’s a form of protection many take out to cover them in certain situations.
+Indemnity insurance is a form of protection many buyers take out to cover them in certain situations.

 It’s a contractual agreement where one party agrees to compensate potential losses or damages sustained by the other.

-Instead of trying to fix a particular problem, you take out this insurance to cover the cost of the losses it may cause.
+Instead of trying to fix a particular problem, you take out this type of insurance to cover the cost of the losses it may cause.

-Indemnity insurance covers a variety of different scenarios, usually a legal defect with the property that would be difficult or time consuming to fix.
+Indemnity insurance covers a variety of different scenarios, usually a legal defect with the property that would be difficult or time consuming to fix, or result in a financial loss.

 1. Lack of planning permission